btcguide/btcguide.github.io/_pages/known-issues/coldcard.md

 While better than a USB port, SD cards are not a perfect airgap.
 [Stuxnet](https://en.wikipedia.org/wiki/Stuxnet) proved that the NSA was capable of jumping a USB-drive airgap to harm the Iranian nuclear reactor program.

-Note that USB useage is currently required for verifying receive addresses.

 #### Small Screen
 This makes it hard to manually verify addresses / public key info, and impossible to display QR codes (to avoid using the SD card as an airgap).